ManageIQ/optimist/README.txt

 Release announcements and comments: http://all-thing.net/search/label/trollop

-Documentation quickstart: See Trollop::options and Trollop::Parser#opt.
+Documentation quickstart: See Trollop::options (for some reason rdoc isn't linking that; it's in the top right of the screen if you're browsing online) and then Trollop::Parser#opt.
+Also see the examples at http://trollop.rubyforge.org/.

 == DESCRIPTION